Photonic-Architecture-Laboratories/si-photonics-toolkit/README.md

 # siphotonics

-**siphotonics** is a package that provides fundamental waveguide and material parameters to aid in the design of silicon photonic components on an SOI platform with high accuracy and extremely fast runtime.
+**siphotonics** is a package that provides fundamental waveguide and material parameters to aid in the design of silicon photonic components on SOI platforms with high accuracy and extremely fast runtime.

 * There are sample codes for the package in the **Example Notebooks** folder.